OussamaM1/tracker_covid_19/README.md

 ## Introduction

-This a simple COVID-19 tracker usign React.
+This a simple COVID-19 tracker using React.

 APi used :  https://covid19.mathdro.id/api